Davideck123/bomberman/README.md

 **If you don't have Unity but still want to play, you can play in your browser [here](https://connect.unity.com/mg/other/bomberman-2).**

 ## Examples
+Each level is always created a bit differently thanks to the random spawns.
+For example, number of destructible tiles, number of enemies and the speed of enemies can be changed easily in the Unity Editor making creating and adjusting new levels easier.

+##

 <img src="Examples/level1.png" alt="Level 1" width="800"><br><br>